An Overland journey through the Americas 2015-2020

 - Learning about new cultures has made us more tolerant and aware.

 - An open mind, lots of patience and a big smile is really all you need.

-- There is a lot of different travel styles, wether you prefer mountains, beaches, cities, tourists attractions, national parks, wild camping, paid campgrounds, airbnb, hostels … we’ve learned that there is no right or wrong, it just comes down to your personnel preference.
-We didn’t know this when we started but after 5 years we know that we like a mix of all that; after time spent in a city we crave solitude and wide open space, after being alone for a while we seek the company of other travelers in campgrounds and one thing we know for sure, is that slow travel is what we like the most.
+- There’s a lot of different travel styles, wether you prefer mountains, beaches, cities, tourists attractions, national parks, wild camping, paid campgrounds, airbnb, hostels … we’ve learned that there is no right or wrong way to travel, it just comes down to your personnel preference.
+We didn’t know this when we started but after 5 years we know that we like a mix of all that; after time spent in a city we crave solitude and wide open space, after being alone for a while we seek the company of other travelers in campgrounds hostels, one thing we know for sure, is that slow travel is what we like the most.

-- Just like there is no right or wrong style of travel, there is no right or wrong overland vehicle and what we’ve learned is that there is no perfect vehicle, there is always a compromise between comfort and size.
+- Just like there is no right or wrong style of travel, there is no right or wrong overland vehicle and what we’ve learned is that there is no perfect vehicle, there is always a compromise between comfort, size and performance.
 It comes down to your budget, what you feel comfortable in, how many people are traveling and for how long, do you need a 4×4 to go off the beaten path etc. Since we had no prior experience with Overlanding we’re happy that Silver turned out to be an excellent choice for us.
-We had the space and comfort we needed to be on the road for such a long time but also the capability to go pretty much everywhere we wanted and stay for as long as we wanted.
+We had the space and comfort we needed to be on the road for such a long time but also the capability to explore the backcountry and stay for as long as we wanted in total autonomy.